rupeshm/ruby_bdd/README.md

 ## Test Setup
-1. Download the repository
+1. Clone or Download the repository
-2. Extract the repository to local directory
+2. If downloaded, extract the repository to local directory

    Example: Extract the repository to 'C:\Temp\ruby_bdd'